 Method 2 NC Milling

-Disc milling cutters are mainly used for milling trapezoidal external threads on workpieces such as screw rods and worms, while comb milling cutters are used for milling internal and external ordinary threads or conical threads.
+Disc milling cutters are primarily utilized for milling trapezoidal external threads on workpieces like screw rods and worms.
+On the other hand, comb milling cutters are employed for milling both internal and external ordinary threads or conical threads.

 Fig. 19 customized processing of NC milling thread